Fernando Lara

 Fernando Luiz Lara is a Brazilian-born architect, academic, and author.
+He is a professor of Architecture at the Weitzman School of Design of the University of Pennsylvania.

-Biography
+Biography and Career

-Born in Brazil, Lara studied at Federal University of Minas Gerais and graduated with Bachelor of Architecture in 1993.
+Born in Brazil, Lara earned a Bachelor of Architecture from Federal University of Minas Gerais in 1993.
 He continued his education at Federal University of Minas Gerais and completed Master of Science in 1996.
 He completed his PhD from the University of Michigan in 2001.